jdodgen/MQTT-home/linux/home-broker/src/diyhue_notes.md

    >1. zigbee2mqtt.service: Manages the hardware dongle.
    >2. diyhue.service: Manages the Alexa/Hue API.
    >3. alertaway-manager.service: Your custom Python script that bridges the DB to MQTT and handles any complex logic (like the tankless heater timing).
->ALERTAWAY HAS AN ADDITIONAL
+>ALERTAWAY HAS AN ADDITIONAL 12 SERVICES

 ## 4. MicroPython Compatibility
 Since your ESP32s run MicroPython, they are already perfectly suited for the "Alertaway" philosophy.
 They just subscribe to the topics your Python manager defines.
 A quick tip for the rewrite:
 When configuring the new Zigbee dongle in Z2M, make sure to set the network_key to something custom (don't use the default) in your configuration.yaml.

 Since you're going open-source and starting fresh, it’s a great security "best practice" to include in your documentation.
 Since you are putting this on a dedicated Linux instance, do you plan to use Nginx as a reverse proxy to give yourself a "Unified Dashboard," or do you prefer accessing each tool (Z2M, diyHue) by its specific port?

+NO